mmagisha27/Smart-City-Traffic-Forecasting/README.md

-# Smart City Traffic Forecasting
+# Smart City Traffic Forecasting and Traffic Monitoring Dashboard

 ## Project Overview

 This project focuses on predicting traffic volume in a smart city using Machine Learning techniques and historical traffic data.
 The objective is to analyze traffic patterns across different city junctions and forecast future traffic conditions to support better traffic management and urban planning.

+In addition to traffic forecasting, an interactive dashboard and visualization system have been developed to provide a more practical and user-friendly traffic monitoring solution.

 ## Dataset